treeman/money/README.md

 # TODO

+1. New transaction with default account, or specify which account.
+1. Rename expense to transaction
 1. Store payees and info about them.
 Last Category and amount.
 1. JS enabled expense view
 1. Category groups